Code-Institute-Submissions/the-shamans-cat/README.md

         * First picture with Jumbatron text and CTA that links to an overview of what shamanism is.

-        * Second picture with Jumbatron text and CTA that links to Benefits of shamanic energy-healing.
+        * Second picture with Jumbatron text and CTA that links to Benefits of shamanic energy healing.

         * Third picture with Jumbatron text and CTA that links to about the practitioner with a contact button?